*This post was updated with photos and notes on 10-2025

 - 2 tablespoons oil.
 I used olive oil

-- 5-6 cups cauliflower use the stems and all.
+- 5-6 cups cauliflower use the stems and all trimmed and cut into small pieces.

 - 2 cups water